ccxt/ccxt/wiki/Manual.md

 fetchOHLCV (symbol, timeframe = '1m', since = undefined, limit = undefined, params = {})
 ```

-You can call the unified `fetchOHLCV` / `fetch_ohlcv` method to get the list of most recent OHLCV candles for a particular symbol like so:
+You can call the unified `fetchOHLCV` / `fetch_ohlcv` method to get the list of OHLCV candles for a particular symbol like so:

 ```JavaScript
 // JavaScript